 What is Azure Batch?

 Use Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
-There is no cluster or job scheduler software to install, manage, or scale.
+There's no cluster or job scheduler software to install, manage, or scale.
 Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 Developers can use Batch as a platform service to build SaaS applications or client apps where large-scale execution is required.
-For example, build a service with Batch to run a Monte Carlo risk simulation for a financial services company, or a service to process many images.
+For example, you can build a service with Batch to run a Monte Carlo risk simulation for a financial services company, or a service to process many images.